-The focus lies on deepening the legal knowledge of the participants.
-However, ELSA Brussels will also offer cultural and social activities, such as visits of the city of Brussels, visits to the European institutions, sports activities, as well as evening events.
-The Winter Law School will allow young lawyers to expand their network and evolve in an international environment.
+The focus of the Winter ELSA Law School lies in the deepening of the legal knowledge of the participants.
+However, ELSA Brussels will also offer cultural and social activities, such as visits to the city of Brussels and visits to the European Union institutions, as well as evening events.
+The Winter ELSA Law School will allow young lawyers or students to expand their network and evolve in an international environment.

 In view of the significant progress made in the field of computer science, algorithmic systems can now efficiently process large amounts of data and make decisions more or less autonomously.
 Numerous sectors of activity make use of algorithms, which contribute to everyday decision-making.
 These decisions produce legal effects which are imposed on people.

 Numerous questions arise: What law applies to the actions of algorithms?
 Can AI be held responsible for their actions?
 How can these acts be qualified?
 How does current law regulate the use of new technologies?